Mobile, AL, United States

 My passion is the South.

-My coverage territory is the southeast — primarily Alabama, Mississippi, Louisiana, Georgia, Tennessee, Kentucky, and the Florida Panhandle — but I am available for travel anywhere.
+My coverage territory is the southeast — primarily Alabama, Mississippi, Louisiana, Florida, Georgia, Tennessee, Kentucky, South Carolina — but I am available for travel anywhere.

 I am capable of producing complete text/photo packages.